 A quick look back

 In 2016, Health Canada announced its intention to adopt a structured format for its drug product information.
+With this structured format, Health Canada aims to increase transparency and accessibility of pertinent data.
 The move would affect product monograph preparation, electronic submission, and approval processes for human prescription drugs.
 The transition does not have any impact on human OTC drugs, veterinary drugs, natural health products, and medical food and devices.

 Over the next four years, HPFB authored SPM documentation, developed infrastructure, and performed testing in collaboration with an industry focus group, which Reed Tech joined in partnership with two large international drug product manufacturers.

-Health Canada is now confirming their readiness to launch the transition from unstructured product monograph to XML Product Monograph (PM) format.
-They will start to accept drug information in XML PM 2016 format on a “by request” basis April 1 to July 31, 2020.
-In Fall 2020, a full production launch is anticipated with the mandatory requirement in the Spring of 2021.
+Health Canada is now confirming its readiness to launch the transition from unstructured product monograph to XML Product Monograph (PM) format.
+It will start to accept drug information in XML PM 2016 format on a “by request” basis April 1 to July 31, 2020.
+In fall 2020, a full production launch is anticipated with the mandatory requirement in the spring of 2021.

 Why the change to XML PM?